WolfeyWolfey/EVE-Production-Calculator/README.md

 1. Clone or download this repository
 2. Run `python main.py` to start the application

+## Usage

+1. Launch the application by running `python main.py`
+2. Use the tabs to navigate between different calculators:
+   - Ore Calculator: Calculate mineral yields from refining ores
+   - Ship Production: View the material requirements for ships
+   - Capital Ship Production: View the material, component, and PI requirements for capital ships
+   - PI Calculator: View PI materials and their production chains
+3. Manage your blueprint collection:
+   - Go to File > Blueprints to open the blueprint management grid
+   - Select ownership status (Unowned/Owned/Invented) for each blueprint
+   - Click "Save All" to save your changes
+   - Blueprint ownership affects production cost calculations throughout the application

 ## Project Structure

 The project is organized into modules for better maintainability: